Huotes/CommitMaker/README.md

 Chuck Norris ordered a Big Mac at Burger King, and got one.

 Count from one to ten.
 That's how long it would take Chuck Norris to kill you...Fourty seven times.

+For Spring Break '05, Chuck Norris drove to Madagascar, riding a chariot pulled by two electric eels.